pandi1813/README-generator/README.md

 - [Questions](#questions)

 ## Description
-readme
+A command line app that that asks you a set of questions and generates a README file based on your answers

 ## Installation
-readme
+You need to download node.js, then open your terminal and run "npm install" to get the app working.
+After that just use the "node index.mjs" command to start using the app

 ## Usage
-readme
+Once started it will ask you a set of questions about your project.
+Simply answer them to generate your professional README file.

 ## LIcense
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the Boost license.

 ## Contribution
-readme
+Check out the Issues if you would like to contribute

 ## Tests
-readme
+Used the app to create this sample README file

 ## Questions
 - For more information check out my Github: [pandi1813](https://github.com/pandi1813)